K-Pop Girl Group NewJeans To Perform 'League Of Legends' World Championship Anthem

 Riot Games, the visionary game developer behind the beloved League of Legends, has just unveiled the sensational K-pop girl group NewJeans as its choice for performing the 2023 League of Legends World Championship anthem.

-Titled ‘Gods’, the anthem is slated for release on October 4th at 6 AM BST (equivalent to 12:00 PM BKT).
+Titled ‘Gods’, the anthem is slated for release on October 4th at 6 AM BST (equivalent to 1:00 PM HKT).
 But that’s not all!
 Riot Games also has a cool surprise in store for fans.
 Alongside the single’s release, fans will be treated to a visually captivating animated music video, promising to amplify the magic of the music.

 So, in case you’re a fan of NewJeans or League of Legends or both, Here’s everything you need to know about this harmonious collision.